yingding/yingding/README.md

 ### About Me:

-I am a Machine Learning Engineer, Data Scientist, Android and Wear OS Developer
+I am a Machine Learning Engineer, Data Scientist, Android and Wear OS by Google Developer
 - exited about advances in eHealth, mobileHealth, personalised diagnostics
 - interested in distributed ML and Computation, mobile and cloud computing, federated ML